 The step down approach utilizes all levels of care in such a way that you can step up or down depending on your needs so if you have already completed an intensive residential program you can step down into an outpatient program.

 Addiction is a combination of chemical, behavioral, and even emotional processes.
 To safely treat addiction, a benzodiazepine detox and treatment program must address each aspect of an individual’s addiction.
 Our holistic recovery approach allows patients to find freedom from benzo addiction.
 We understand how to address all aspects of active addiction, including medical attention and therapeutic care.
-Contact a member of our admissions team today to learn more about how to get help for benzo addiction at Sequoia Recovery Centers.
+Contact a member of our admissions team today to learn more about how to get help for benzo addiction at Sequoia Detox Center.